 Writing Center Faculty

 Prior to becoming the Writing Center Director in July 2013, she served for four years as the Writing Center Associate Director.
 In this position, she developed the web presence of the Center and created and supervised the program for lower-division Assistant Writing Specialists.
 She has presented at national and regional conferences, and she is currently conducting multiple research projects related to writing centers.
-She has also been working with the Writing Across the Curriculum Director, Dr. Tom Moriarty, to develop and supervise the new Writing Fellows program at SJSU.
+She also worked with the Writing Across the Curriculum Director, Dr. Tom Moriarty, to develop and supervise the new course-embedded writing tutors program at SJSU (which is now housed in the Writing Center).

-Michelle teaches English 1A and 1B (Composition), English 22 (Science Fiction and Fantasy Literature), English 103 (Modern English Grammar), English 106 (Editing for Writers), English 112A (Children's Literature), and English 112B (Young Adult Literature).
+Michelle teaches English 1A and 1B (First Year Writing), English 22 (Science Fiction and Fantasy Literature), English 103 (Modern English Grammar), English 106 (Editing for Writers), English 112A (Children's Literature), and English 112B (Young Adult Literature).
 She sits on the English Department Composition Committee and the university Writing Requirements Committee.
+She is also the writing program representative on the Graduate Non-Resident Task Force.

 Maria Judnick is a proud second-generation SJSU Spartan!
 While her father earned his M.A. in Educational Counseling from San Jose State University, Maria earned an M.A. in English and Comparative Literature from SJSU and a M.F.A. in Creative Nonfiction from St. Mary’s College of California.
 She completed her B.A.
 (English major with minors in Art History and Theology) at Loyola Marymount University.
 For five summers, Maria Judnick has been honored to serve as the Project Coordinator for a National Endowment for the Humanities Institute for teachers ("John Steinbeck, the Voice of a Region, a Voice for America" in 2009, 2011, and 2013 and "The California Immigrant Experience in Literature and Theatre" in 2014 and 2016) directed by SJSU professors.